ONLINE HELP

 • The = operator and the <= operator are used to copy members.
 In this case, all the members are copied into the O1 instance.

-• Special case for the arrays: Only the local arrays are copied.
+• Special case of arrays: Only local arrays are copied.
 All the non-local arrays use the same instance.
 This remark does not apply to the associative arrays.

 • The <- operator is used to take a reference on the object passed in operand.